-- A study of development in Britain over time, tracing the history of medicine and health in Britain from c1250 to the present day. - A British depth study focused on religion, politics, war and society in early Elizabethan England. - A study of the historic environment in which students will investigate surgery on the Western Front during the First World War. - A period study focused on superpower relations and the Cold War between the USA and the USSR in the years 1941-1991. - A world depth study looking at the failure of democracy in Germany after the First World War in the period 1919-1939 and including the rise of the Nazis and the development of the Nazi state.
+- A study of development in Britain over time, tracing the history of medicine and health in Britain from c1250 to the present day. - A British depth study focused on religion, politics, war and society in early Elizabethan England. - A study of the historic environment in which students will investigate surgery on the Western Front during the First World War. - A period study focused on superpower relations and the Cold War between the USA and the USSR. - A world depth study looking at the failure of democracy in Germany after the First World War, the rise of the Nazis and the development of the Nazi state.